hendrikniemann/purescript-graphql/docs/http_server.md

 router _ = HTTPure.notFound
 ```

 This is it.
-Start the server with `pulp run` and connect to it using a desktop installation [GraphQL Playground](https://github.com/prisma/graphql-playground) on `http://localhost:8080/graphql`.
+Start the server with `pulp run` and connect to it using a desktop installation of [GraphQL Playground](https://github.com/prisma/graphql-playground) on `http://localhost:8080/graphql`.
 You should now be able to run the hello world query inside of playground.